-Aetna considers quantitative sensory testing (QST) experimental and investigational for the evaluation of musculoskeletal pain, the management of individuals with neuropathy, prediction of the response to opioid treatment, or any other diagnoses because its diagnostic value has not been established.
+Aetna considers quantitative sensory testing (QST), also known as pressure-specified sensory device testing, experimental and investigational for the evaluation of musculoskeletal pain, the management of individuals with neuropathy, prediction of the response to opioid treatment, or any other diagnoses because its diagnostic value has not been established.

 Aetna considers current perception threshold (CPT) testing experimental and investigational because the effectiveness and clinical applicability of this testing in diagnosing and/or managing diabetic peripheral neuropathy or other diseases has not been established.